asmusz-adobe/Adobe-Sign-Webhooks-php/README.md

 You will then need to do something with all the other data coming into this webhook endpoint, but that's a whole new discussion.

-In the file included here, I've added a way to have the JSON frm the incoming webhooks written to a file on the webserver so it's possible to see the incoming JSON Data structure.
+In the file included here, I've added a way to have the JSON from the incoming webhook written to a file on the webserver so it's possible to see the incoming JSON Data structure.